skrantzman/DNN_Tailwind/docs/Style-With-CSS.md

 ### /custom-utilities/

-This is where any utilities you create to extend tailwind's already excelent functionality are located.
+This is where any utilities you create, to extend tailwind's already excellent functionality, are located.

 ### /dnn-base-styles/

 Any DNN specific styling is done here.
-We have already add dnn base styles as well as login specific styling.
-Fell free to modify/add styles as needed for your design.
+We have already added dnn base styles as well as login specific styling.
+Feel free to modify/add styles as needed for your design.